o360/demo/README.md

 This project lets you set up a complete installation of Open360 system in a simple manner.
 It balances between automation of tedious stuff and providing ability to customise what might be needed to customise

-> ⚠️ This project is indented to be used only for demo purposes.
+> ⚠️ This manual is intended to be used only for the demonstrational deployment of open360 system.
 > It is updated less often than the corresponding [frontend](https://github.com/o360/frontend) and [backend](https://github.com/o360/backend) projects.
 > We do not advice to use the result setup as production Open360 instance as is.